DS-100/su20/syllabus.md

 <br>

 ### Office Hours
-- We plan on hosting 10 hours of office hours each weekday.
+- We plan on hosting roughly 10 hours of office hours each weekday.
+These hours are listed on the [Calendar](../calendar).
-  - On Mondays, Wednesdays, and Fridays, they will be from 10 AM - 8 PM.
-  - On Tuesdays and Thursdays, they will be from 10 AM - 6 PM, and 8 - 10 PM.
-(This is because live lecture recap sessions are from 6:30 - 7:30 PM on Tu/Th).
 - OH will serve as a one-stop shop for students to get help with assignments.
   - Notably, they also serve as a replacement for traditional lab sessions.
-- Office Hours can be accessed via oh.ds100.org, where students add themselves to the "queue" and specify the assignment they need help on.
+- Office Hours can be accessed via [oh.ds100.org](oh.ds100.org), where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff.
 - The instructors will also be hosting office hours that are more conceptual-oriented (and not meant for assignment help).
 These will be reflected on the [Calendar](../calendar).

 <br>